Is there a place you’ve been meaning to visit for a weekend getaway, but haven’t gotten around to planning it yet?

 If you’re like me, you’ll wonder why, with so many museums and sights, you put off visiting Washington, D.C. for so long!

 What would you like to see and do on a weekend getaway to Washington, D.C.?
-Where have you spent an enjoyable weekend getaway?

 Like this post?
 Please share it on social media using the social media buttons below!